poboisvert/stock-analysis/README.md

 ### Pros and cons of refactoring code

 #### Original Source Code
-For the original source code, the pros was
+For the original source code, the pros was the simplicity to understand the operations.
+At first, the variable i the the number of the ticker from the selected array then the code will loop accross the data sheet for a the selected year and will aggregate the volume and fill the starting date and ending date.
+The cons are the time responsiveness at 0.52 on average and the loop is done 12 times in order to fill the 12 tickers.

 #### Refactoring Source Code